TEAMuP-dev/HARP/model_validation/README.md

   `--zerogpu-process-timeout` (default 120s) applies instead of `--process-timeout` (default 600s).
 It bounds execution only.
 The queue wait before a job runs is bounded separately by `--connect-timeout`, so a long queue does not trip the execution timeout.
-A per-model `process_timeout` override takes precedence over both.
+A `process_timeout` set for the model in config.yml takes precedence over both.
 - **ZeroGPU models run one at a time.** `--zerogpu-workers` (default 1) caps them, since overlapping reservations tie up allowance that none of them is using.
 Non-ZeroGPU models still run at full `--workers` concurrency